-6 Things to Include in a Law Work Experience Cover Letter
+6 Things to Put in a Law Work Experience Cover Letter

 As the old adage goes “failing to plan is planning to fail”.

 The same goes for your la work experience cover letter – it requires planning, and not regurgitation of your life experiences you feel would impress prospective employers.

 Generally, your cover letter should be made up of the 3 C’s: Concise, Compartmentalized, Coherent.
 It is a piece crafted to convince your future employers of both your unique capabilities and suitability.

 Law Work Experience Cover Letter Section 1: Briefly Introduce Yourself